 Suggestions of things to do in Valletta and how to enjoy your stay at the most visited location on the island.
 A variety of ideas of what tourists usually do.
 We wish to get you started how to spend your time at the capital.

 Today Valletta attracts so many visitors from so many countries as it still enchants the people who visit it.
-It is a living working city the commercial and administration for the Maltese islands.
+It is a living working city with the commercial and administration for the Maltese islands.

 The best way to see Valletta is on foot with many things to do and see.

 Photographers can delight with the variety of colours contrasting with the rich blue sea, blue sky and the Maltese honey stone colour while walking around.
-Not least the varied architectural features that have changed through time.
+Not least the varied architectural features that have changed over time.

-The beautiful St. John's Co-Cathedral with its stunning interior adorned with gold leaf and marble typical of the high-baroque period.
+The beautiful St. John's Co-Cathedral with its stunning interior adorned with gold leaf and marble, typical of the high-baroque period.
 Your ticket will allow you to visit the museum with the famous tapestries.
 Buy tickets at the door or take an organised tour.

 Taking a tour on your own or with an organized tour and here all the details from an experienced tourist guide.